JonnyHaystack/HayBox/README.md

 ### Controller not working with console or GameCube adapter

 - Make sure you are holding C-Down on plugin (if using default bindings).
-- If you are using an official adapter you will likely have to disable the polling latency optimisation by passing in a polling rate of 0 to the GamecubeBackend constructor.
+- If you are using an official adapter you will likely have to hold C-Up on plugin which disables the polling latency optimisation by passing in a polling rate of 0 to the GamecubeBackend constructor.
 - If using pins 2 or 3 for your GameCube circuit, make sure Nunchuk support is disabled